Postpartum Workout Series

 I am now one year into motherhood — (how does time pass so quickly?!) — and finally back into my normal workout routine.
 My postpartum workout journey was truly that — a journey — that required a lot of patience on my part to allow my body to heal and recharge.
 I remember feeling really eager to jump back into workouts as soon as my doctor gave me the green light, but I quickly learned I’d need to slowly ease back into the swing of things.
 My body itself actually healed quite quickly (which I’m really grateful for), but the exhaustion of new motherhood combined with my sensitivity to milk production pushed me to take things slowly.

 I’ve chatted closely with so many of you over the past year, about your own wellness journeys after welcoming a baby.
 I think what’s most important is to listen to your body, and to respect what it needs.
-We all require different amounts of healing time based on our health and how we delivered our little miracles, so know that not all postpartum workouts will look or feel the same.
+We all require different amounts of healing time, so know that not all postpartum workouts will look or feel the same.

 A lot of you had questions on what I specifically did after having Evan — and at which stages — so I created this postpartum workout series for all of you mamas out there (though this is all super great for non-mamas too)!
 I separated it by times, beginning first with 0-3 months postpartum.